couchbase/n1k1/README.md

     bounded expr tree
     - so, it might be more similar to ANY x IN y ...
 END -- hardcoded codepath.

-- merge join - COMPLEX / UNWORKABLE with push-based engine
+- merge join - COMPLEX with push-based engine...
   - merge join needs threading / locking / coroutines
     so that both parents can feed the merge-joiner?